AndrewRoe34/quick-sched/README.md

 Now, you’re ready to start developing with Agile Planner!

-## Usage
+## Usage with Agile Planner

-Agile Planner runs directly off Simple Script with creating and managing your weekly schedules.
-Below you'll find the basics to get started with scripting in Agile Planner.
-Here's a typical script you might encounter:
+[Under construction]

+## Learning the Simple Script Environment
+This section covers the Simple Script environment, including: syntax, variables, functions, control structures, and object methods.
+This part is more tutorial-oriented to help you get acquainted with scripting in Simple as quickly as possible.
 ```
 include: __CURR_CONFIG__, __LOG__